Nezdanchick/ENAos/readme.md

 ## How to build?

 Install these packages:
-You can change CC in Makefile to clang and remove -target section in CFLAGS
-> make nasm clang grub mtools xorriso qemu-base qemu-system-x86_64 qemu-ui-sdl qemu-audio-pa
+> make nasm clang lld grub mtools xorriso qemu-base qemu-system-x86_64 qemu-ui-sdl qemu-audio-pa

 Go to terminal and write
 > make build